ladronbx/tattoo-studio-backend-express-typeorm/README.md

 - **Description**: Retrieves data of the logged-in user.
 - **Access**: Only for authenticated users.
-- **Validations**: Verifies the JWT token to obtain the current user's profile.
+- **Validations**: Verifies the JWT token to access the current user's profile.

     - PROFILE